cluoma/Pico2Maple-fw/README.md

 * **Select + Y** enable Fight Stick layout.
 This layout remaps RB and RT inputs to the Z and C buttons respectively.
 LB maps to RT.
 * **Select + Dpad Right** enable a custom layout if one has been configured.

-# Custom Controller Layouts/Remapping (work-in-progress)
+# Custom Controller Layouts

+Custom controller layouts are currently a work-in-progress and feedback is greatly appreciated.

-Pico2Maple has a fairly flexible controller remapping implementation.
-Please check out [CONTROLLER_LAYOUTS.md](CONTROLLER_LAYOUTS.md) for full details.
+Pico2Maple has a fairly flexible controller remapping implementation the basically allows the entire controller to be reconfigured.

+For general details and instructions on how to load a custom layout from an SD card, please check out [CONTROLLER_LAYOUTS.md](CONTROLLER_LAYOUTS.md).

+Optionally, custom layouts can be created through the [Controller Mapper tool](https://cluoma.github.io/Pico2Maple-config/) and uploaded using Raspberry Pi's [picotool](https://github.com/raspberrypi/picotool).

 # Required Hardware